Form N-400: Content

 The N-400 form is a series of questions about eligibility, personal information, marital history, children, criminal activities and the oath of allegiance to the United States.
 Many private sector online services are available to candidates for naturalization to help them complete the form.
 Sometimes a lawyer's help is required.

-Filing the form costs $640 along with an $85 bio-metric fee for a total of $725, where applicable.
-Exceptions can be seen on the federal website.
+Filing the form costs $760 when submitted by mail, or $710 when filed online.
+The biometrics fee is now included in the filing fee as of April 2024.
+Reduced fees or fee waivers may be available for eligible applicants.

 After filing the form, the applicant undergoes an interview process with the United States Citizenship and Immigration Services (USCIS).
 The USCIS interview includes an English and civics test.
 The English test has three components: reading, writing, and speaking.
 The civics test covers important U.S. history and government topics.